ablanco1950/DetectSpeedLicensePlate_Yolov8_Filters_PaddleOCR/README.md

 Going to directory:
 (NewEnv) C:\Users\UserName\.conda\envs\NewEnv\Scripts>

-In this directory: (ignoring the error messages that appear in red) ( But a requirements.txt is attached)
+In this directory: (ignoring the error messages that appear in red)

 >python pip-script.py install supervision